 Honda Fit / Jazz (2015–2020) Review: Fuel Economy, Reliability, and Ownership Costs

-The Honda Fit, known as the Honda Jazz in many markets, has built a reputation as one of the most practical and fuel-efficient hatchbacks ever made.
+The Honda Fit, known as the Honda Jazz in many markets, has earned a reputation as one of the most practical and fuel-efficient hatchbacks ever made.
 Between 2015 and 2020, Honda refined the Fit into a smart choice for city drivers, first-time buyers, and anyone looking for low running costs without sacrificing reliability.

 But is it really as good as people say?
 Let’s take a closer look.